shawntabrizi/substrate-collectables-workshop/src/1/source/README.md

 This is the same technology stack used to build and power the [Polkadot Network](https://polkadot.network/).

-To better understand what you will be doing in this tutorial, we need to give you a high level overview of the blockchain ecosystem to make sure we are all on the same page.
+To better understand what you will be doing in this tutorial, we need to start with a high level overview of blockchains.

 ## Blockchain